Copyright © 2001, 2004, 2005, 2007, 2011, 2015, 2021 Philadelphia Church of God

 In the meantime, there is a lot of pain, because we are fighting the god of this world.
 “And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads” (verse 3).
 Here he comes again.
 He gets drunk once more on the blood of the saints.
-It all revolves around two women: God’s wife and this old harlot that tries to act like God’s wife—the Roman Empire.
+It all revolves around two women: God’s wife and this old harlot that tries to act like God’s wife—the Catholic Church that rides the beast, or the Holy Roman Empire (Revelation 17:3-6).
 This is the seventh time this so-called Holy Roman Empire comes back, and every time, it’s at one with Satan.
 This empire will have great power, given by Satan.

 The scholars can’t figure this out.
 The religious people can’t figure it out.
 Lange’s Commentary, which is out of print, is one of the few commentaries that knows this refers to the Roman Empire, ruled over by the Catholic Church.
 Shouldn’t we be able to understand if we’re God’s Church?
 The only people who really understand are the people who have this light.
 We know what is happening in Europe.
 If the people of this world knew, they would be terrified!
 We’re going to have to tell them.
 There are signs that ought to give those in modern Israel direction, but they won’t listen, because Satan rules them too and is going to destroy them.